 Note: TX designed for CW type transmit duty cycle.
 Prolonged key down operation is not advised.

 TX harmonic output suppression readily exceeds FCC specifications: >55 dB attenuation typical

-Spot Switch: Turns on the oscillator and buffer so that transmit frequency can be found with a receiver
+Spot Switch: Turns on the oscillator and buffer so that you can find it with a receiver